£340m is being invested in the railway in the Liverpool City Region

 Engineers replaced almost 2,000m of track, redesigned and lengthened platforms and built two new ones (platforms 7 and 8) all of which will help provide passengers with more seats on more trains in and out of the city.

 A modern signalling system - which will improve reliability and provide passengers with a better service - was installed during the first nine days of the work.
 This allowed trains to run in and out of platforms 1 and 2 for the majority of the upgrade.

-Over the festive period new platform 8, which was built this year, will be commissioned.
-Current platform 8 will reopen as the new platform 9, while existing platforms 6 and 9 will be taken out of use to remodel them – including lengthening and widening platform 6 to allow for longer trains.
-Further signalling upgrades and overhead line equipment installation will also be completed.
+Over the festive period new platform 8, which was built this year, was commissioned and opened to the public on Thursday 28 December.
+Current platform 8 reopened as the new platform 9, while existing platforms 6 and 9 were temporarily taken out of use to allow engineers to remodel them while the station is open in 2018.
+Further signalling upgrades and overhead line equipment installation were also completed.